Table of contents

 What is Klaviyo?

 Klaviyo is an email marketing platform that focuses on automating communication processes with customers via email.
-It provides opportunities for segmentation, personalization and analytics, allowing companies to more effectively address the needs and preferences of their target audience.
+It provides segmentation, personalization and analytics capabilities that allow companies to more effectively address the needs and preferences of their target audience.
 Klaviyo integrates with a wide range of e-commerce platforms and other tools, streamlining the collection and use of customer data for marketing purposes.

 example-claviyo-dashboard

-Within the Klaviyo and Google Tag Manager server-side setup, there are three primary types of events you can measure to capture users’ interactions with your website.
-Here is an overview:
+Within the Klaviyo and Google Tag Manager server side setup, there are three primary types of events you can measure to capture users' interactions with your Web site.
+Here's an overview:

 1. Active on Site:

-• This Event Type is designed to keep track of when users are active on your site.
-It can be used to analyze how often and how long visitors view your website, which helps understand their engagement level.
+• This event type is designed to track when users are active on your site.
+It can be used to analyze how often and how long visitors view your site, which helps in understanding their engagement level.

 3. Add to List:

-• This event is used to add users to specific Klaviyo lists, for example, a list of recent buyers.
-It is useful for segmenting your contacts and sending personalized communications based on the actions they took on your website.
+• This event is used to add users to specific Klaviyo lists, such as a list of recent buyers.
+It is useful for segmenting your contacts and sending personalized communications based on the actions they have taken on your website.

 Note: Klaviyo you only need to set up server side .
 This is because Klaviyo does not currently support deduplication